 You can ask for a private search instead of a body scan.
 This is a thorough hand-search and you may be asked to loosen or take off some clothing.

 You can ask for a security officer of the same sex to analyse the screen for your scan.
-They won’t be able to identify you from the scanned image and you won’t meet the security officer.
+They will not be able to identify you from the scanned image and you will not meet the security officer.

 You’ll have the scan in the security area, with a member of airport staff present.
 It will take just a few seconds.